nterreri/thesis/report/chapter6.md

 (in the case of the group project, a webserver) which may be in the future a mobile app, a CLI client, or anything else.
-It is, in fact, the caller's responsibility to import this project's packages and modules, and to use them as documented in the test cases.
-Similarly, the data models gathering conversation and user concerns data should be used in a similar fashion: independently of the durable storage solution adopted (whether this is SQL, NoSQL, host filesystem or any other) it should be the caller's responsibility to import this project to serialize the data[^facade].
+It is, in fact, the caller's responsibility to import this project's packages and modules, and to use them as documented in the unit and integration tests.
+Similarly, the data models gathering conversation and user concerns data should be used in a similar fashion: independently of the durable storage solution adopted (whether this is SQL, NoSQL, host filesystem or any other)[^facade].

 [^facade]:  Although both consumers of the system would benefit from the creation of a unified façade instead of having dependencies